brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 > :information_source:
 > Instead of reading this document, you can follow RPC's rule of thumb:
+> Do you want to create an API that will be consumed
-> - Is your API meant to be consumed by code written by third parties?
-Use REST/GraphQL.
+> - by code written by third parties?
+Then use REST/GraphQL.
-> - Is your API meant to be consumed by code written by yourself / your organization?
-Use RPC.
+> - by code written by yourself / your organization?
+Then use RPC.
 > However, if you're curious, read one &mdash; this document explains the rationale behind the RPC rule.

-RPC and REST/GraphQL have different goals and comparing them is like comparing apples with oranges.
+RPC and REST/GraphQL have different goals and comparing them is like comparing apples to oranges.
 We explain in which situations whether RPC or REST/GraphQL should be used by discussing the JavaScript implementation of a to-do list app.

 Let's imagine we have a database filled with to-do items:
 ~~~sql
 SELECT text FROM todo_items;